codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/computer-programming-the-hello-world-program.md

 See the example java code in the left pane.
+This is a random sentence.
 To compile and run the code, press the "Run!"
 {Run!}(sh .guides/bg.sh javac code/ch01/Hello.java java -cp code/ch01/ Hello )